jaytimm/lexvarsdatr/README.md

 ```

 **Quick note**: Algorithms like `GloVe`, `SVD` & `word2vec` abstract
-over the term-feature associations that underlie semantic relationships.
+over the term-feature associations that underlie
+(distributionally-derived) semantic relationships.
+Visualizing the
-Visualizing the network structure of semantically related terms based in
+network structure of semantically related terms based in actual
-actual co-occurrence can help shed light on the sources of relatedness
+co-occurrence can help shed light on the sources of relatedness in ways
-in ways that, eg, latent dimensions cannot.
+that, eg, latent dimensions cannot.

-The plot below illustrates the network structure (based on the PPMI
+**The plot below** illustrates the network structure (based on the PPMI
 term-feature matrix for the SOTU corpus) for a set of semantically
 related terms: ENEMY, ALLY, FRIEND, and PARTNER.
 Terms are identified as
 triangles; features as circles.
 Color is used to specify primary